denobytes/denolandx/README.md

-# denolandx - a cli tool for finding more info on with deno.land/x modules
+# denolandx - a cli tool for finding more info with deno.land/x modules

-## demo
+## usage

 to run: